AdobeDocs/document-services/src/pages/apis/pdf-embed/why-pdf-embed.md

 ### Analytics on PDF usage

-Use analytics to understand how users interact with PDFs, including time spent on a page and searches
+Use analytics to understand how users interact with PDFs, including time spent on a page and searches.

 <TextBlock slots="buttons" isCentered theme="light" className="margin-top-zero" />